Frequently Asked Questions

 We recommend you wear comfortable clothing, you may be asked to disrobe depending on where your issue is, but there will always be a gown provided and you may always choose to remain clothed.

-*Please give 24 hours notice for changes or cancellations otherwise a late fee will apply.
+*Please give 24 hours notice for alterations to appointments, otherwise a late fee will apply.

 We do!
 We often deal with third parties including TAC, Workcover and DVA.
 You should bring any documentation from them, but the most important thing is a client number.
 We can also help you understand the process as each have a different method or system.
 It can be confusing, plus something stressful has usually happened for you to be on one of these programs.